nasa/cumulus-dashboard/README.md

 ### Using S3

-First, [build the dasbboard](#build-the-dashboard).
+First, [build the dashboard](#build-the-dashboard).
 Then deploy the `./dist` folder, the dashboard bundle, to an AWS bucket.

 ```bash
   $ aws s3 sync dist s3://my-bucket-to-be-used